StarManTheGamer/poly-newdocs/docs/objects/world/Seat.md

 ---
 title: Seat
 description: Seats are parts the player can sit on.

 icon: polytoria/Seat
 weight: 3
 ---

 # Seat

-Seats are parts the player can sit on.
+:polytoria-Seat: Seats are parts the player can sit on.

 {{ inherits("Part") }}

 ## Events

 ### Sat:Player { event }

 Fires when a player sits in the seat.

 ### Vacated:Player { event }

 Fires when a player leaves the seat.

 ## Properties